EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 It is not a Stadium-model dependency and does not require one particular model package, sprite system or renderer.

-BC's Gen 1 backend discovery now recognises compatible live 3D camera hosts by capability rather than assuming that "3D battle" means one specific Stadium stack.
+BC's Gen 1 backend discovery recognises compatible live 3D `BattleCam` hosts by capability, while dedicated adapters handle presentation hosts such as Stadium2 Importer that expose a different live-camera contract.

 ## Current validated environments